dcnieho/glassesValidator/README.md

 To check your custom configuration, you can generate a poster pdf using [the steps below](#steps-for-making-your-own-poster).
 Furthermore, a png image showing the poster will be generated in the configuration folder when any of glassesValidator's processing steps are run.

-The above settings are furthermore used by glassesValidator when performing its processing.
-For instance, the `distance` parameter is used as the assumed viewing distance when computing the `viewpos_vidpos_homography` data quality type (see [the disccusion in the
+The above settings are furthermore used by glassesValidator when processing recordings.
+For instance, the `distance` parameter is used as the assumed viewing distance when computing the `viewpos_vidpos_homography` data quality type (see [the discussion in the
 Advanced settings section below](#advanced-settings)).
 Three further settings are present in the [`validationSetup.txt` configuration file](/src/glassesValidator/config/validationSetup.txt) that are only used by the glassesValidator processing tool, and not for the poster: